Learn the Genetics of Diabetes

-There is an exception to these numbers.
-About 1 in every 7 people with type 1 diabetes has a condition called type 2 polyglandular autoimmune syndrome.
-In addition to having diabetes, these people also have thyroid disease and a poorly working adrenal gland.
-Some also have other immune system disorders.
-If you have this syndrome, your child's risk of getting the syndrome—including type 1 diabetes—is 1 in 2.
+There is an exception to these numbers: about one in every seven people with type 1 diabetes has a condition called type 2 polyglandular autoimmune syndrome.
+In addition to having diabetes, these people also have thyroid disease and a poorly working adrenal gland—some also have other immune system disorders.
+If you have this syndrome, your child's risk of getting the syndrome and developing type 1 diabetes, is one in two.

 Researchers are learning how to predict a person's odds of getting diabetes.
-For example, most whites with type 1 diabetes have genes called HLA-DR3 or HLA-DR4, which are linked to autoimmune disease.
+For example, most white people with type 1 diabetes have genes called HLA-DR3 or HLA-DR4, which are linked to autoimmune disease.
 If you and your child are white and share these genes, your child's risk is higher.
-(Suspect genes in other ethnic groups are less well studied.
-The HLA-DR7 gene may put African Americans at risk, and the HLA-DR9 gene may put Japanese at risk.)
+Suspect genes in other ethnic groups are less well-studied, however, scientists believe the HLA-DR7 gene may put African Americans at risk, and the HLA-DR9 gene may put Japanese people at risk.

-Another more expensive test can be done for children who have siblings with type 1 diabetes.
-This test measures antibodies to insulin, to islet cells in the pancreas, or to an enzyme called glutamic acid decarboxylase.
+An antibodies test can be done for children who have siblings with type 1 diabetes.
+This test measures antibodies to insulin, to islet cells in the pancreas or to an enzyme called glutamic acid decarboxylase (GAD).
 High levels can indicate that a child has a higher risk of developing type 1 diabetes.

 Yet it also depends on environmental factors.
 Lifestyle also influences the development of type 2 diabetes.
-Obesity tends to run in families, and families tend to have similar eating and exercise habits.
+Obesity tends to run in families, and families often have similar eating and exercise habits.

-If you have a family history of type 2 diabetes, it may be difficult to figure out whether your diabetes is due to lifestyle factors or genetic susceptibility.
+If you have a family history of type 2 diabetes, it may be difficult to figure out whether your diabetes is due to lifestyle factors or genetics.
 Most likely it is due to both.
-However, don’t lose heart.
+However, don’t lose heart!
 Studies show that it is possible to delay or prevent type 2 diabetes by exercising and losing weight.
 Learn how you can prevent or delay type 2 diabetes.

 Have you recently been diagnosed with type 2 diabetes?
 Join our free Living With Type 2 Diabetes program and get the information and support you need to live well with diabetes.

 Type 2 diabetes runs in families.
-In part, this tendency is due to children learning bad habits—eating a poor diet, not exercising—from their parents.
+In part, this is due to children learning bad habits—eating a poor diet, not exercising—from their parents.
 But there is also a genetic basis.
 The good news is, like in adults, it is possible to delay or prevent type 2 diabetes in youth by encouraging healthy food choices, exercise and weight loss.
 Learn about type 2 diabetes prevention.